Covid19: Information for visitors

 We would like to thank you in advance for your patience and understanding at this time, as we all work together to adapt a new way of visiting.
 We’ll have plenty of staff on hand to answer any questions, reassure any worries and to help you adapt to our changes.

-Whilst inside, we ask you to continue to keep to our social distancing markers throughout and wear a face covering.
+Whilst inside, we ask you to continue to keep social distancing and wear a face covering.

 We have over 30 hand sanitising stations location throughout the aquarium, in addition to hand washing facilities.
 We encourage visitors to use these regularly.